forgecrafts/forgecrafts/README.md

 ## 🎓 Education

-🎓 **Bachelor of Science, Computer Science** — University of Calgary, Canada
+🎓 **Bachelor of Science, Computer Science** — National University of Singapore

 ---